 It is important to understand the difference between supplemental and regular wages because the two types are subject to different federal wage laws and different withholding practices.
 For example, whereas regular wages must be paid within seven days of the end of the determined pay period, supplemental wages do not, and therefore the two can be paid at different times.

 Between the federal regulations described here and the taxation rules in each U.S. state, supplemental wages can make your head spin.
 Now more than ever, wage and hour missteps are not ones you can afford to make.
-It’s a smart choice to partner with an expert to protect your business from costly penalties: find out how Paycor’s intuitive HR and payroll solutions can help you stay compliant with supplemental wage regulations.
+It’s a smart choice to partner with an expert to protect your business from costly penalties.

 Source: U.S. Department of Labor